 - Parmesan is a hard, full-flavored cheese that is at its best when freshly grated.
 Use it in pasta dishes, on salads, and for topping soups and stews.
-Look for Parmigiana-Reggiano.
+One of the best tasting is Parmigiana-Reggiano.
 It’s more expensive than other types of Parmesan and should used in moderation because it is not available in reduced-fat versions, but it is well worth the price for it’s remarkable flavor.
-Once the cheese is gone, the rind can be added to soups to increase flavor.
+Buy it in wedges; then, once it's gone, the rind can be added to soups to increase flavor.

 - Part-skim ricotta is a smooth cheese that resembles cottage cheese but has a slightly sweet taste and four times more calcium.
 Part-skim ricotta has all the flavor of the whole-milk version but 40 percent less fat.
-Because of its sweet flavor, ricotta cheese is a great ingredient in dessert recipes, such as our Phase 1 ricotta crèmes or our Phase 1 cheesecake.
+Because of its sweet flavor, ricotta cheese is an ideal ingredient in dessert recipes, such as our Phase 1 ricotta crèmes or our Phase 1 cheesecake.

 - Part-skim string cheese makes for a delicious and easy on-the-go snack.

 - Provolone is an Italian cow’s milk cheese that is great for melting.
 Try it in an omelet.

-- Swiss is a holey cow’s milk cheese that is commonly used for sandwiches and it can be melted into egg dishes.
+- Swiss is a holey cow’s milk cheese that is commonly used for sandwiches, but it can also be melted into egg dishes and casseroles.